 Records of such sampling and analysis shall be maintained in accordance with Condition 3.4.2.
-[45CSR13, R13-3308, 4.2.1., 45CSR34, 40 CFR §63.7943(b)]
+[45CSR13, R13-3308, 4.2.1., 45CSR34, 40CFR§63.7943(b)]

 6.2.2.
 For the purpose of demonstrating compliance with the maximum average limit in Condition 6.1.1.b., the permittee shall install and maintain a volumetric flow measuring device that measures flowrate entering the MIGCS and shall record the instance that the hourly flow rate is greater than 100 gpm.
 The permittee shall maintain records of date, time, duration, cause, and corresponding corrective action taken or implemented as result of each exceedance in accordance with Condition 3.4.2.
 [45CSR13, R13-3308, 4.2.2.]

 6.2.3.
-The permittee shall install, maintain, and continuously operate a continuous parameter monitoring system (CPMS) that measures and records the temperatures at the inlet of the catalyst bed and outlet of the catalyst bed for the purpose of determining the daily average temperature difference across the catalyst bed of the
+The permittee shall install, maintain, and continuously operate a continuous parametric monitoring system (CPMS) that measures and records the temperatures at the outlet of the catalyst bed for the purpose of determining the daily average temperature of the catalyst bed of the CATOX.

-CATOX.
 The CPMS shall complete a minimum of one cycle of operation for each successive 15-minute period.

-To calculate a valid hourly value, the permittee must have at least three of four equally spaced data values (or at least two, if that condition is included to allow for periodic calibration checks) for that hour from a CPMS that is not out of control according to the monitoring plan referenced in 40 CFR §63.7935.
+To calculate a valid hourly value, the permittee must have at least three of four equally spaced data values (or at least two, if that condition is included to allow for periodic calibration checks) for that hour from a CPMS that is not out of control according to the monitoring plan referenced in 40CFR§63.7935.

 CPMS must determine the hourly average of all recorded readings and daily average except for monitor malfunctions, associated repairs, and required quality assurance or control activities (including, as applicable, calibration checks and required zero and span adjustments).
-These hourly temperature readings shall be used to determine the hourly and daily average temperature difference across the catalyst bed.
-Records of such every reading, calculations used to determine the hourly average, daily average temperature differences, inspection, calibration, and validation check shall be maintained in accordance with Condition 3.4.2.
+These hourly temperature readings shall be used to determine the hourly and daily average temperature of the catalyst bed.
+Records of such every reading, calculations used to determine the hourly average, daily average temperature, inspection, calibration, and validation check shall be maintained in accordance with Condition 3.4.2.

-The permittee shall conduct a performance evaluation on the CPMS according to the requirements in 40 CFR §63.8(e) and site-specific monitoring plan as required in Condition 6.1.1.j.
+The permittee shall conduct a performance evaluation on the CPMS according to the requirements in 40CFR §63.8(e) and site-specific monitoring plan as required in Condition 6.1.1.j.

-$[45CSR13, R13-3308, 4.2.3., 40\ CFR\ \$63.7927(f),\ \$\$63.7935(i)\ and\ (j),\ \$63.7945,\ \$63.7946,\ \$63.7952(b),\ \$63.7952(c),\ 45CSR34]$
+[45CSR13, R13-3308, 4.2.3., 40CFR§63.7927(f), §§63.7935(i) and (j), §63.7945, §63.7946, §63.7952(b), §63.7952(c), 45CSR34]